Dissertation Introduction Chapter- Chapter 1 Help

 2. State the significance of your research.
 To find out why the research is significant, you need to spot the existing gaps in your field of study, broaden your context, and come up with some important knowledge.
 The famous question often posed is, “What value does this study add to the academic society?”
 Explain why you are conducting the research and in what ways is it beneficial.

 3. Include the problem.
 Your introduction must also state what you intend to focus on and the reason you initiated the study.
 This means that you have to outline the problem that you already identified and why it is worth solving.
-Briefly outline the justifications for your upcoming project.hat are your aims and objectives?
+Briefly outline the justifications for your upcoming project that are your aims and objectives.
 It is however necessary to clearly describe the aims and objectives of your research through research questions.
 Try to explain how the same objectives will be met.
 However, ensure that your objectives are attainable, clear, distinct, and relevant to your research study.

 4. Identify the research methodology.
 At some point in the introduction section, you ought to enlighten the reader on the research methodology you intend to employ.
 Let them know how you intend to answer the research questions through the methodology and whether your research was quantitative or qualitative.
 This does not mean that you explain the methods in detail but rather highlight them because that will later be discussed in the research methodology chapter.